ucbi/uniform/guides/introduction/How It Works.md

 1. [Ejectable Apps](how-it-works.html#ejectable-apps)
 2. [Lib Dependencies](dependencies.html#lib-dependencies) (shared libraries)

-It also contrains a [Blueprint](Uniform.Blueprint.html) module configuring which files are copied to ejected repositories.

-The directory structure of a Base Project might look like this.
+So the directory structure of a Base Project might look like this.

 ```bash
 + my_base_app